c3ai-lab/cryptopal/README.md

 ## Live demos

-As a live demonstration of the service we use the sokol network (xDai testnet) and Dai-ERC20 token for transferring value.
+As a live demonstration of the service we use the kovan network and Dai-ERC20 token for transferring value.
 To explore the functions of Cryptopal you can have a look at the live demos provided at the following urls:

 live frontend demo: https://bluecryptopal.com